 1. The institutional mission; YES 2.
 Admission requirements and procedures; YES 3.
 The institution's policy on the transfer of students between programs within the institution YES 4.
 The institution's policy on the transfer of students from other institutions YES 5.
 The institution's policy on the transfer of credits that includes a statement of the criteria established by the institution regarding the transfer of credit earned at another institution YES 6.
 Basic information on programs and courses, with any required sequences and frequency of course offerings explicitly stated; YES 7.
 Program completion requirements, including length of time required to obtain certification of completion; YES 8.
 Faculty (full-time and part-time listed separately) with degrees held and the conferring institution; YES 9.
 A description of institutional facilities readily available for educational use YES 10.
 Rules and regulations for conduct; YES 11.
 Tuition, fees, and other program costs; YES 12.
 Opportunities and requirements for financial aid; YES 13.
-Avocational programs/courses that are neither accredited by the Council, nor qualify students to receive Title IV financial aid (such as ESL programs) NA 14.
+Avocational programs/courses that are neither accredited by the Council, nor qualify students to receive Title IV financial aid (such as ESL programs) YES 14.
 Policies, procedures, and time frame for refunding fees and charges to students who withdraw from enrollment; YES 15.
 National and/or state legal requirements for eligibility for licensure or entry into an occupation or profession for which education and training are offered; YES 16.
 Any unique requirements for career paths or for employment and advancement opportunities in the profession or occupation described; YES 17.
 The institution's grading system YES 18.
 The institution's academic/school calendar YES 19.
 Street address and telephone number of each campus of the institution (main campus and each additional permanent site); YES 20.
 The institution's student grievance procedure which includes the Commission's mailing address, telephone number, and website address.
 YES 1.
 The name of the institution exactly as approved by the Commission and the institution's authorizing agency YES 2.
 The name, email address, and telephone number of the institution's Chief Administrator YES

-3. A list of programs that is consistent with those approved by the Commission and state/federal agencies YES 4.
-Photos (if used) that accurately depict the institution's physical facilities and programs YES
+4. Photos (if used) that accurately depict the institution's physical facilities and programs